What does “elephant in the room” mean? It is to ignore an obvious problem, or it’s failure to address an issue that stands out in a major way.

 The Idea Behind “An Elephant In the Room”

 If an elephant were in your room, you would notice it.
 How could you not?
 It’d stick out like a sore thumb.
 After all, these mammals are the largest land animals on earth.
 They can grow up to 14 feet (4 m) tall and weigh up to 15,000 lb (7,000 kg).
-So an elephant in any type of room is not something that can easily be ignored.
+So an elephant in any type of room is not something that can be ignored.

 “Financing schools has become a problem about equal to having an elephant in the living room.
 It’s so big you just can’t ignore it.”

 - Everyone at work thought that Dave was responsible for the mess in the bathroom.
-However, he addressed the elephant in the room by explaining to everyone how he had nothing to do with it.
+However, he addressed the elephant in the room by explaining to everyone that he had nothing to do with it.